Toggle menu

 If you want someone else to receive the direct payment

-You could speak to the council and agree for the money to be sent to someone who will spend it for you.
+You do have the option to speak to the council and agree for the money to be sent to someone who will spend it for you.
 For example:

 • a carer